12th Dec 2024

 What is a Revision or Secondary Facelift?

-A facelift does not mean you won’t age ever again.
+A facelift is a type of cosmetic surgery does not mean you won’t age ever again.
 How you look after yourself such as by not drinking too much alcohol, smoking or overeating, sleep, stress, and even hereditary factors can all affect how one age.
 Depending on your face and skin age, you may need a revision or secondary facelift years after your initial procedure.
 Here is what you should know about this type of facelift touch-up surgery.

 What is a Revision Facelift?

-What Are the Problem Areas a Second Facelift Can Address?
+What Are the Problem Areas a previous Facelift Can Address?

-Following the first facelift, patients can be unhappy with the jowl area or sagging skin along the jawline, sagging skin in the midface, and sagging area near the eye or brow.
+Following the first facial surgery, patients can be unhappy with the jowl area or sagging skin along the jawline, sagging skin in the midface, and sagging area near the eye or brow.
 A second facelift can help to improve this.
 Other problem areas that a facelift surgeon can address include:

 Our top revision facelift specialist at Kensington Medical can make the careful adjustments needed to improve the results of a previous facelift.
 The best option is to get in touch to talk through what areas you want to improve on.